What you learn in the B.A. Music production

 - We will prepare your letter of admission for you

-- You take part in our introductory week and then it begins!
+- You take part in our Welcome Week and then it begins!

 This is how the musical entrance examination works